FarzanehSoltanzadeh/Spotify/README.md

 <img width="1005" alt="PowerBI" src="https://github.com/FarzanehSoltanzadeh/Spotify/assets/108691050/71829039-c24d-4d0e-b05b-afc975e23b05">

+**Please be aware that the file size exceeded the limit allowed for GitHub uploads.
+To address this, the file has been compressed into two RAR archives.
+Utilize WinRAR to extract both parts simultaneously, revealing the consolidated Power BI file and enabling access to the dashboard.**

 ## Prerequisites:
 Prior to engaging with the content and materials presented in this repository, a foundational set of prerequisites should be fulfilled.
 These prerequisites have been identified to ensure a seamless and productive interaction with the project environment.
 The following steps are recommended: